JEJodesty/edX_student_analysis/README.md

 #####Secondary Objectives of my analysis:
 ######1.
 Predict student performance outcomes in MOOCs offered by edX
 I define an outcome as whether a student recieves a certification, along with their grade range.
 ######2.
-Determine student behavior, curiculum delivery methods, and demographics conducive to positive and negative performance outcomes in MOOCs.
+Determine student behavior, curriculum delivery methods, and demographics conducive to positive and negative performance outcomes in MOOCs.
 Student behavior is captured by their browser events.
 In this case, browser events reffer to students’ interactions with the edX platform in their web browser.
 These are primarly interactions with curriculum content in the “Courseware” tab.
-These interactions implicitly measure their study habits. study habits, curiculum delivery methods
+These interactions implicitly measure their study habits and curriculum delivery methods

 #####Current Solutions/Products:
 ######1.
 Trained, tested, and evaluated predictive models that can efficiently predict student performance outcomes in MOOCs offered by edX.